ut-cs378-vision-2014fall/course-info/README.md

 #### Meetings: Tuesdays and Thursdays, 9:30-11am, WEL 2.256

+### Programming Guidelines.
+Assignments in this course will be completed in [Python 2.7](https://www.python.org/download/releases/2.7/).

+Code style should follow the guidelines established in PEP 8 and [PEP 257](http://legacy.python.org/dev/peps/pep-0257/).

 ###### Note: the course logo image is copyright flickr user Dominic Alves, used under [Creative Commons](https://creativecommons.org/licenses/by/2.0/) license.